 Can a Humidifier Spread Mold?
 The Terrible Side of Humidifiers

-This means knowing how to prevent the formation of toxic black mold or black mold, meaning checking any high humidity place at home constantly.
-A humidifier is a high humidity appliance.
+This means knowing how to prevent the formation of toxic black mold or black mold, which means checking any high-humidity place at home constantly.
+A humidifier is a high-humidity appliance.

 So, will a humidifier cause mold?
 If you do not clean your humidifier on time and with white vinegar, hydrogen peroxide, or bleach, it can grow mold.
-The symptoms of mold in humidifiers include black, gray, green or pink slime on its walls or in the water.
+The symptoms of mold in humidifiers include black, gray, green, or pink slime on their walls or in the water.
 It can spread mold spores through the mist, which could possibly start a mold colony at home.

 Do humidifiers cause mold in rooms?